jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 Like any secret key, a precalculated shared key should be wiped from memory (for example using `sodium_memzero()`) as soon as it is not needed any more.

+`c` and `m` can overlap, making in-place encryption possible.
+However do not forget that `crypto_box_MACBYTES` extra bytes are required to prepend the tag.

 ## Constants

 * `crypto_box_PUBLICKEYBYTES`